 Graffiti is illegal if it’s done without the permission of the owner, and the place that is marked isn’t a legal graffiti space.

 If you intentionally mark a space without the permission of the owner, you could be charged with an offence under the Graffiti Control Act 2008.
-The most common penalties for graffiti offences are section 10s (guilty but no criminal record), community service orders, good behaviour bonds and fines.
+The most common penalties for graffiti offences are section 10 dismissals and conditional release orders (guilty but no criminal record), community service orders, good behaviour bonds and fines.

 In some cases, the court may impose a clean-up order whereby you will need to perform community work removing graffiti.
 You may also be required to participate in a graffiti prevention program.